numalariamodeling/FE-2023-examples/README.md

 - Load your emodpy `SLURM_LOCAL` virtual environment (see prerequisites)
 - Run simulation via `python3 run_example.py`
 - Wait for simulation to finish (~2 minutes)
-- Go to the job directory (see `experiments/<your username>` above) folder to find the generated experiment - it will be under a set of 16-digit alphanumeric strings.
+- Go to the job directory (see `experiments` above) folder to find the generated experiment - it will be under a set of 16-digit alphanumeric strings.
 The structure of these strings is `Suite > Experiment > Simulations`.
 Due to current handling systems with SLURM you will not be able to see the experiment name given within the `run_example.py` script; however, this can be found in the experiment and simulation-level metadata.json files.
 You may also choose to sort your files based on time such that most recent experiments will appear first.
 - Take a look through what was generated even in this simple run and get familiar with the file structure.
 You should always check your outputs after running simulations to make sure they did what you expected.
     - *Note: be sure to go all the way into the folder structure to see your simulations & their outputs.
 For more information on what to expect, see [Week 1's "What to Expect"](https://github.com/numalariamodeling/FE-2023-examples#week-1-overview-of-emod)*
     - You should see [`InsetChart.json`](https://docs.idmod.org/projects/emod-malaria/en/latest/software-report-inset-chart.html) in the simulation's output folder - this is EMOD's default report that will give you an idea of what's going on in your simulation.
 We'll do a basic, sample analysis of this data next.
 - Copy the experiment UID, located in the experiment-level `metadata.json`.
-Paste this towards the bottom of `analyzer_W1.py` and update the experiment name to match the one used above in the "expts" dictionary (line 70).
+Update the experiment name to match the one used above and paste the experiment UID in the "expts" dictionary (line 71) of `analyzer_W1.py` (located at the main level of the repository with the other provided scripts).
+It should look like the examples below and in the script.
     - *Tip: If you're not sure which is the experiment metadata, check the "item_type" and "name" in the file - do they say "experiment" and what you expect your experiment name to be, respectively?
 If yes, then you're in the right metadata file and can find the UID at the bottom.
 If you're still stuck, revist [Week 1's "What to Expect"](https://github.com/numalariamodeling/FE-2023-examples#week-1-overview-of-emod) on file structure.*

 ```python